If not for maple syrup, March in Vermont would be all about mud season.

 Baird Farm in North Chittenden, Vermont

 Established in 1918, Baird Farm encompasses 560 acres of forest and fields in North Chittenden.
-The farm is known for its certified organic maple syrup, as well as maple syrup infused with either mint or spruce tips (great for cocktails).
+This Vermont farm is known for its certified organic maple syrup, as well as maple syrup infused with either mint or spruce tips (great for cocktails).

-Baird Farm is participating in Vermont Maple Open House Weekend on March 25 and 26 from 10 am to 4 pm with free sugarhouse and sugarbush tours, maple tastings, free rosemary waffles, outdoor maple activities and giveways, and tree tapping demonstrations at 1 pm.
+Baird Farm is participating in Vermont Maple Open House Weekend on March 23 and 24 from 10 am to 4 pm with free sugarhouse and sugarbush tours, maple tastings, free rosemary waffles, outdoor maple activities and giveaways, and tree tapping demonstrations at 1 pm.

 Mount Holly Beer Co. will be serving maple-themed beer and the farm store will be open for purchases.